hhd-dev/hhd/readme.md

 been reviewed, to avoid surprises.
 Both the Ally and Legion Go use this function, in the exact same way, so setting TDP with it is very stable, and we have had no reported crashes.
-It should not be used (and is not used) with those devices, however, as the manufacturer functions will interfere.
+It can not be used and is not used with those devices, however, as the manufacturer functions would interfere and provide a better user experience, such as setting appropriate fan curves and changing the power light color on the Legion Go.

 Unfortunately for devices that do have an ACPI/EC implementation for TDP, there is no official way of setting TDP on demand, either on Linux or Windows, with